rikbosch/PowerUp/Readme.markdown

 - Git clone or download to any local directory
 - Install the IIS Powershell snapin http://learn.iis.net/page.aspx/429/installing-the-iis-70-powershell-snap-in/
-- Run build_package_deploy_local.bat to see a typical website build and deploy (to localhost)
+- Run build_package_deploy_local.bat to see a two versions (a trunk and branch) of a typical website built and deployed to localhost.
+- Browse to localhost:9000 and localhost:10000 to see the trunk/branch http versions of the site
+- Browse to localhost:9001 and localhost:10001 to see the trunk/branch https versions of the site

 ## Source structure